portellam/xbox-and-xbox-360-title-data/scripts/README.md

 - Include attribution when redistributing data.
 - Non-commercial research use only.
-- Rate limit to 1 request/second.
+- Rate limit to one (1) request/second.
 - Respect the [`robots.txt`][2500].

 - The following tools apply: